Skip to main content

 • Irritability and other mood changes

 Menopause can also trigger less-obvious physical changes as well.
 The significant drop in estrogen may cause loss of bone density and increase your risk for osteoporosis.
 Plummeting estrogen production can also raise your cholesterol levels and elevate your risk for heart disease and stroke.
-That’s why it’s essential to maintain a healthy lifestyle and see your doctor regularly during this transition.
+That’s why it’s essential to maintain a healthy lifestyle and see your doctor regularly during this transition, said menopause expert Maryon Stewart.

 Not all women need to treat their menopause symptoms.
-But if symptoms are severe enough to impact well-being, medical and lifestyle interventions can provide some degree of relief.
-A few common approaches to menopause treatment are listed below.
+But if yours are severe enough to impact your well-being, certain medical and lifestyle interventions may offer relief.
+A few common approaches include:

 Hormone therapy (HT)

-Since hormone therapy is believed to increase a woman’s risk for blood clots, stroke, and certain cancers, it’s not for everyone.
-Be sure to discuss the pros and cons of HT with your health care provider before deciding on this treatment approach.
+More recent studies have concluded that using HT safely is highly dependent on a woman’s age, medical history, and other factors.1 For this reason, be sure to discuss the pros and cons of HT with your health care provider before deciding on this treatment approach.

 Non-hormonal medications and supplements

-Certain prescription medications have shown effectiveness in treating menopause symptoms.
+Certain prescription medications can be effective in treating menopause symptoms.
 These include gabapentin (Neurontin) and clonidine (Catapres) for treating hot flashes and selective serotonin reuptake inhibitors (SSRIs) for treating both hot flashes and depression.
-Other non-hormonal treatments for menopausal symptoms include vaginal lubricants to reduce discomfort during sexual intercourse, and moisturizers that soothe irritated vaginal tissue.
+There are other non-hormonal treatments for menopausal symptoms, too, including: vaginal lubricants to reduce discomfort during sexual intercourse, and moisturizers that soothe irritated vaginal tissue.

-Some people choose to take supplements to help relieve their menopause issues—such as black cohosh and red clover.
-But studies on the efficacy of supplements for menopause symptoms have been largely inconclusive.
-Also, herbal remedies aren't necessarily without side effects or drug interactions, so be sure to talk to your health care provider before adding one to your regimen.
+Some people choose over-the-counter supplements, such as black cohosh and red clover, to help relieve their menopause symptoms.
+How effective are they?
+Studies of these and other supplements for menopause symptoms are inconclusive.
+Also, herbal remedies can have side effects or drug interactions, so be sure to talk to your health care provider before adding one or more to your regimen.

 Lifestyle changes

-If you prefer to avoid HT and prescription medications, you may find success managing your menopausal symptoms through simple lifestyle changes and habits.
+If you prefer to avoid HT and prescription medications, simple lifestyle changes and habits may help you manage your menopausal symptoms naturally.
 These changes might include:

-With a little science-based knowledge, it can be the beginning of a whole new, fulfilling chapter in a woman’s life,” Stewart said.
+With a little science-based knowledge, menopause can be the beginning of a whole new, fulfilling chapter in a woman’s life,” Stewart said.

 Be your own menopause advocate